Skn0tt/datapact/paper/paper.md

 Qualitative interviews across a variety of research and industry organisations were conducted to learn about the problem of unnoticed dataset shift.
 After evaluating prior art, the idea of an assertion library was identified as a potential solution to the problem.
-To ensure that `datapact`'s developer-facing API is intuitive + ergonomic to use, the authors performed informal experiments where developers without prior knowledge about the problem were asked to explain what they think a given `datapact` snippet did.
+To ensure that `datapact`'s developer-facing API is intuitive and ergonomic to use, the authors performed informal experiments where developers without prior knowledge about the problem were asked to explain what they think a given `datapact` snippet did.

 To ensure high code quality, `datapact` maintains 100% code coverage via unit tests, automatically executed by our continuous integration.
 Code style is linted via pylint (@pylint), pyright (@pyright) and Prettier (@prettier).